-Another benefit to sleeping on your side is reduced snoring, a common symptom seen in obstructive sleep apnea.
+Another benefit of sleeping on your side is reduced snoring, a common symptom seen in obstructive sleep apnea.
 This condition creates disruptions in breathing, which can lead to complications such as:

 One notable drawback to sleeping on your side is that it can increase your risk of shoulder pain.

 Whether you’re on your left or right side, the corresponding shoulder can collapse into the mattress as well as up toward your neck, creating misalignment and pain the next morning.

 Your body may prefer a bit of variety throughout the night to prevent pain in other areas of your body.
 This could involve starting on one side and then shifting over to the other.